AlbertWhite/site-v2.0/src/data/blogs/designsystem.md

 4. Templates: Layout
 5. Pages

+It’ s not urged to use Atomic Design for your storybook, but it will give you an idea on how to organize the components in different levels.

-#### 3. Special export format
+#### 3. How to export components

-Design system is a javascript library, and it should be easy to use, easy to search for what we need.
+Design system is a javascript library.
+Like any library, it should be easy to use, easy to look for what we need.

-In the [index.js](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook/blob/master/src/index.tsx), if we export components in this way:
+In the [index.js](https://github.com/AlbertWhite/react-design-system-with-typescript-storybook/blob/master/src/index.tsx), a recommended way for exporting:

 ```js
 export { default as Link } from "./components/atoms/Link"